top of page

 Mitigating the Effects of Climate Change

 Every neighborhood in our ward is susceptible to flooding, temperature extremes, and other effects of climate change.
 Our coastal borders make us an attractive place to live and a valuable location for development, but king tides and storm surges continually put our homes and businesses in danger.
 At my home in the Point, I am all too familiar with the consequences of rising flood waters - the sump pump in my basement has been working overtime with many recent high tides and heavy rainfalls.
-As Ward 1 Councillor, I want to ensure that future development and infrastructure projects are completed in a manner that is fiscally responsible, energy-efficient, and considerate of the beauty and power of our marine environment.
+As Ward 1 Councillor, I want to ensure that future development and infrastructure projects, especially plans for Shetland Park, are completed in a manner that is fiscally responsible, energy-efficient, and considerate of the beauty and power of our marine environment.
 I want to facilitate the use of alternative methods of transportation for those who wish to utilize them to reduce our reliance on fossil fuels.
-I want to make sure we can protect our residential and commercial areas and keep them habitable and productive for years to come.
+We should support the offshore wind industry, both as a renewable energy provider and as a toehold in our country's future economy.
+I want to make sure we can protect our residential and commercial areas from the effects of climate change and keep them habitable and productive for years to come.

 Increasing Access to Housing

 We Salemites are fortunate to live in a city where so many others want to live.
 Unfortunately, this means our housing costs increase much more quickly than those of other local cities and towns, leading to unaffordable rents and mortgages and the very real possibility of becoming unhoused.
 I will work to keep Ward 1's residents in their homes by preserving and improving our current housing stock and by doing everything we can to mitigate the economic factors leading to displacement.
 I also want to ensure that we can keep pace with the burgeoning demand for housing from people who are considering making Salem their home.
-Finding a balance between these needs is a difficult task, but we can make it easier by focusing on refining our zoning, increasing the availability of small, efficient units and other affordable housing, looking closely at who does (and who doesn't) require vehicle storage, and facilitating new housing near easily accessible transportation routes, ideally walkable to critical daily necessities.
+While we should carefully consider specific plans for the Shetland Park project, this could be an unmatched opportunity to add necessary housing units and provide climate resilience for the Point area while providing jobs for our construction unions and tradespeople.
+Finding a balance between our city's needs is a difficult task, but we can make it easier by focusing on refining our zoning, increasing the availability of small, efficient units and other affordable housing, looking closely at who does (and who doesn't) require vehicle storage, and facilitating new housing near easily accessible transportation routes, ideally walkable to critical daily necessities.

 Reducing the Cost of Living